rainierlouis/overview/README.md

 npm install -g app-overview
 ```

-* Go to the chosen app directory on the CLI - `overview App.js`, this will build the config file and begin the visualisation.
+* Go to the chosen app directory on the CLI - `overview index.js` or `overview src/index.js`, this will build the config file and begin the visualisation.
 * Voila, open the overview.html file found in the Visual folder in your chosen browser - Enjoy!

 ## Usage